seancorfield/clj-new/src/clj/new/template/README.md

     $ clojure -X:jar

+This will update the generated `pom.xml` file to keep the dependencies synchronized with your `deps.edn` file.
+You can update the version information in the `pom.xml` using the `:version` argument:

+    $ clojure -X:jar :version '"1.2.3"'

-Install it locally:
+Install it locally (requires the `pom.xml` file):

     $ clojure -X:install

-Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables:
+Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables (requires the `pom.xml` file):

     $ clojure -X:deploy

+If you don't plan to install/deploy the template as a library, you can remove the `pom.xml` file but you will also need to remove `:sync-pom true` from the `deps.edn` file (in the `:exec-args` for `depstar`).

 ## License